-Panic Disorder and Panic Attacks: Origins, Mechanisms, Treatment
+Panic Disorder and Panic Attacks: Causes, Origins, Mechanisms, Treatment

 What is a Panic Attack?

-Panic attacks are abrupt, often unanticipated recurrent outbreaks of severe anxiety.
-They co-occur with some physical symptoms (e.g. shortness of breath, racing heartbeat, muscle tension, trembling and dizziness).
+A panic attack is an abrupt, often unanticipated outbreak of severe anxiety, the treatment of which can be complicated by the presence of comorbid conditions.
+Panic attacks typically co-occur with some physical symptoms (e.g. shortness of breath, racing heartbeat, muscle tension, trembling and dizziness).

 Panic Attacks in Panic Disorder and Co-occurrence with Agoraphobia

-The main symptom of panic disorder is recurring panic attacks that are usually striking in their initial manifestation, interfere with daily functioning and could be disabling and progressive, especially if combined with agoraphobia.
+The main symptom of panic disorder is recurring panic attacks that are usually striking in their initial manifestation.
+Panic attacks interfere with daily functioning and could be disabling and progressive, especially if combined with agoraphobia.
 At the core of agoraphobia is the fear of being unable to escape from a certain place or situation or seek aid in a panic attack.

 DSM-V Diagnostic Criteria of Panic Disorder

-• Developing agoraphobic avoidance—i.e. staying away from situations or places in which the person fears could provoke a panic attack, where fleeing or getting help in the occurrence of a panic attack would be impossible or problematic (e.g. driving on a bridge, staying in a crowded place, using an elevator);
+- Developing agoraphobic avoidance—i.e. staying away from situations or places in which the person fears could provoke a panic attack.
+In places where fleeing or getting help during a panic attack would be impossible or problematic.
+For example, driving on a bridge, staying in a crowded place and using an elevator.

 Panic Attacks in Other Disorders